Face Of This Place

 Ginny Trocchio, Ann Arbor

-Ginny Trocchio works in the Fund’s Ann Arbor office, where she heads the Ann Arbor Greenbelt Initiative, among other projects.
+Ginny Trocchio worked in the Fund’s Ann Arbor office, where she heads the Ann Arbor Greenbelt Initiative, among other projects.
 Launched in 2003, the Initiative protects and links city parks, natural areas and working farms.
-An outdoor enthusiast since childhood, Ginny moved to Michigan to attend graduate school at the University of Michigan’s School of Natural Resources and then started working for the Fund in 2005.
+An outdoor enthusiast since childhood, Ginny moved to Michigan to attend graduate school at the University of Michigan’s School of Natural Resources and worked for the Fund from 2005-2015.

 How did the Ann Arbor Greenbelt Initiative start?